What is the Meaning of “Holy“?

 The Hebrew Words for Holiness

-In simpler terms, it means to be set apart for a specific purpose (Ancient Hebrew Lexicon, vituralbookword.com publishing, Jeff Benner).
+The Hebrew word for “holy” is kodesh.
+It comes from the root word “Kadash”.
+This root word, in simpler terms, means to be set apart for a specific purpose (Ancient Hebrew Lexicon, vituralbookword.com publishing, Jeff Benner).

-There are times when aspects of moral righteousness or Godly devotion are connected to “holy” people.
+There are times when aspects of moral righteousness or Godly devotion are connected to the meaning of “holy”.
 Nevertheless, on its own, the term holiness does not refer to piety or perfection.

-When the Bible calls something holy, it is not speaking of purity or righteousness.
-Rather, it is something “set apart” from everything else in order to do a job.
+Therefore, when the Bible calls something holy, it is not speaking of purity or righteousness.
+Rather, it is something “set apart” from everything else in order to accomplish something specific.

 Set Apart

-By this definition, our homes contain a few holy objects.
-If you own a coffee pot that is only used for coffee – and not tea or fruit punch – by definition, you have a “holy coffee pot.”
+Using the definition we just learned, we can now safely say that our homes contain a few holy objects.
+If you own a tea pot that is only used for guests – it is not for coffee nor for everyday use – by definition, you have a “holy tea pot”.

-Your toothbrush is only used for your teeth and (hopefully) not for anyone else’s mouth, especially not for cleaning any other item.
-So, by definition, you have a “holy toothbrush.”
+Your toothbrush is only used for your teeth and (hopefully) not for anyone else’s mouth.
+It is especially not meant for cleaning of any other items.
+So, by definition, you have a “holy toothbrush”.

-There is nothing divine about these household items, but they are set apart for a unique purpose.
+Don’t get me wrong – there is nothing divine about these household items.
+But they are kadash – set apart for a unique purpose.

-When the Scriptures call Israel a holy nation, it isn’t suggesting that Israel is perfect or sinless.
-But it points to the fact that Israel’s calling is for a specific purpose in the earth.
+But when the Scriptures call Israel a holy nation, it isn’t suggesting that Israel is somehow sinless or divine.
+Instead, it points to the fact that Israel has been chosen.
+They have been set apart from the nations!
+And they were called for a specific purpose in the earth.

-But we know that’s not true.
-We simply cannot do it.
-In these verses, God is not putting something on us that we cannot carry out.
+Therefore, in the above verses God is not putting on us anything that we cannot carry out.
 We are not required to be perfectly sinless on our own.

 He is saying he wants us to choose to be uniquely different from our surroundings and focused in the way He is.
 The meaning of holy in this case points to the fact that we are not of this world.